yrsheld/agusmakmun.github.io/_posts/2023-05-01-gazebo-with-ros-control.md

 ```

 ## Step 4.
 Load controller configurations & Call service - ros_control
-As mentioned in previous step, now we would load the control configs from step3.
-Usually in a launch file.
+As mentioned in previous step, now we would load the control configs from Step3.
+This is usually done via a launch file.

 Simply by running the node - [controller_manager/spawner](http://wiki.ros.org/controller_manager), and gives the name of the controllers as arguments, which would make a service call to the ros_control controller manager, and automatically start all controllers.

 After launching this launch file, we could then control the position of joints by publishing to the controller's command topic.
 As for the type of topic, refer to each controller.
-(ex: [JointPositionController](http://wiki.ros.org/robot_mechanism_controllers/JointPositionController)/command - type: std_msgs/Float64)
+(ex: [JointPositionController](http://wiki.ros.org/robot_mechanism_controllers/JointPositionController)/command - type: `std_msgs/Float64`)

-Ex: Publish to the mybot/joint1_position_controller
+Ex: Publish to the `mybot/joint1_position_controller`
 ```python
 rostopic pub /mybot/joint1_position_controller/command std_msgs/Float64 "data: -0.707"
 ```
-Ex: Publish to a joint group position controller, named mybot/gripper_controller, with three joints within.
+Ex: Publish to a joint group position controller, named `mybot/gripper_controller`, with three joints within.
 ```python
 rostopic pub /mybot/gripper_controller/command std_msgs/Float64MultiArray "layout:
   dim: